sebastianttr/2DBGC_Game/README.md

 # 2DBGC Game

+This is the game we are working on in the 2D Browser Game Coding course

 ## Progress as of December 14, 2021
 These have been added to this iteration of the game:
  - Changed the way we handled the removal of collision detected items (using an `removeItems[]` array instead if setting the `isColliding` property of the `Collectable` object to `true`)